Our Plan

 6. Focus on Clinical Trials, Biobanking, and Disease Surveillance

-“If we look at our New, Next-Generation Small Animal Teaching & Research Hospital as a research-intensive tertiary care center, we can aspire to become a teaching hospital comparable to MD Anderson.
+“If we look at the Clinical Veterinary Teaching & Research Complex as a research-intensive tertiary care center, we can aspire to become a teaching hospital comparable to MD Anderson.
 You go there to be part of a clinical trial.
 You go there because it is the best in the world.
 You go there because it is cutting-edge.
 People understand that that’s the role Texas A&M should have in caring for companion animals.”

 —Dr. John August, the Carl B. King Dean of Veterinary Medicine